bonitasoft/bonita-application-packager/README.md

-# Bonita Application Packager tool
+# (DEPRECATED) Bonita Application Packager tool

+**DEPRECATED: This experimental tool can only be used with Bonita version 2023.1.
+Starting from 2023.2, the packaging process is replaced by a [Maven plugin](https://github.com/bonitasoft/bonita-project-maven-plugin).**

 The Bonita Application Packager tool is provided by Bonitasoft to allow you to build a Bonita Tomcat bundle or a Bonita Docker image containing your custom application.